Test anxiety: Attentional control

 Eysenck et al. elaborate upon the distraction theories and propose the attentional control theory.
 This theory uses Baddeley's model of working memory to explain the effects of anxiety on working memory and on performance.
 In Baddeley's theory, working memory (WM) consists of four components, one of them the central executive that has a number of tasks such as coordination of the temporary stores of phonological and visual information (phonological loop and visuospatial sketchpad, respectively).

 The attentional control theory assumes that anxiety primarily affects attentional control, which is a key function of the central executive.
 Attentional control is the balance between the two attentional systems, the goal-directed system, influenced by the individual's goals, and the stimulus-driven system, influenced by salient stimuli.
 According to the attentional control theory, anxiety disrupts the balance between these two systems.
 The stimulus-driven system becomes stronger at the expense of the goal-directed system, thereby impairing the efficiency of the inhibition and shifting functions of the central executive.

 In support of this theory, there is strong evidence that anxiety largely impairs processing efficiency rather than performance effectiveness.
 Performance effectiveness refers to the quality of performance whereas processing efficiency refers to the amount of resources used to attain an effective performance.
 There is also evidence that anxiety impairs both the inhibition and the shifting function.
 Therefore, this theory suggests that students high in test anxiety will have to allocate more resources to the task at hand than non-test anxiety students in order to achieve the same results.

 In general, people with higher working memory capacity do better on academic tasks, but this changes when people are under acute pressure.
 Sian Beilock et al. found that pressure led individuals with a high working memory capacity to perform worse on a complicated task, whereas individuals with a low WM capacity got the same low results with or without pressure.
-This was because people with high WM could use more better but more demanding problem solving strategies in the low pressure condition, which they had to abandon in the high pressure condition.
+This was because people with high WM could use more effective, but more demanding, problem solving strategies in the low pressure condition, which they had to abandon in the high pressure condition.
 The low WM people never used these demanding strategies in the first place.
 Evidence for similar working memory effects in children has also been found.
 Evidence that trait anxiety might have different effects on working memory than state or acute pressure situations comes from Johnson et al. who found individuals' performances on a task showed a decrease in accuracy due to trait anxiety for individuals with low or average WM capacity, but did not significantly decrease for individuals with high WM.